 Dogs are allowed at all times on the beaches.
 Signs warn against swimming and the danger of sandbanks.

-The village of Burry Port is a 5 minute walk away and has a railway station (Pembrey & Burry Port), supermarket, cafe, takeaways, a cycle shop and pubs.
+The village of Burry Port is a 5 minute walk away and has a railway station (Pembrey & Burry Port), a supermarket, a restaurant, takeaways, a bakers shop and pubs.